-- Each time the passing beam is broken or cleared, the line beam shall be "safe" for 2 seconds. - If the line beam is broken while not "safe", a pass fault shall be indicated for at least 2 seconds. - The head judge or person designated will indicate a heat completion to the system. - Once a heat is complete, nothing will alter the displayed times (beam breaks are ignored). - Once the timing table has copied the necessary information (times), they shall indicate readiness for a new heat to the system. - The judge cannot start a new heat, until the timing table indicates readiness to the system.
+- Each time the passing beam is broken or cleared, the line beam shall be "safe" for 2 seconds. - If the line beam is broken while not "safe", a pass fault shall be indicated for at least 2 seconds. - The head judge or person designated will indicate a heat completion to the system. - Once a heat is complete, nothing will alter the displayed times (beam breaks are ignored).

+• Once the timing table has copied the necessary information (times), they shall indicate readiness for a new heat to the system.

+• The judge cannot start a new heat, until the timing table indicates readiness to the system.
-ANNEX 5 World Record form - application

-In order that the record can be approved, all rules of the FCI Flyball should have been respected and the competition should have been judged by a judge officially recognized by a NCO.
+ANNEX 5: World Record form - application In order that the record can be approved, all rules of the FCI Flyball should have been respected and the competition should have been judged by a judge officially recognized by a NCO.
 All obligations according to FCI Flyball regulations Section 1.12 should be satisfied before racing can continue.

-Date: Name e of competition, place, country :

-Ring no.: Division: F ace no: Heat no: Surface:

-Head judge: Responsible organiser:

-Achieved time:

-Team: FCI organisation:

-Jump height set (cm): Captain: Box loader:

-Dog name Breed Jump Height Licence N° Handler

-For verification of the record the h Lane measurement ead Judge check ed and measure a: Box checking

-Length of lane Throw of balls of all sizes from all holes

-Jump height Placement

-EJS Alignment Box dimensions

-Others:

-I, as head judge hereby confirm, that all obligations according to FCI regulations 1.12 have been

-met and verified by myself.
-Full Name:

-Signature:

-I,as a responsible organiser of above-mentioned competition hereby confirm, that this form

-was filled in accordance with reality, correctly and truthfully.

-FCI - NCO - o Name: organisation:

-Signature:

-This form has to be duly complete ·

-the NCO for the attention of the president of the FCI Flyball commission.
+Date: Name of competition, place, country : Ring no.: Division: Race no: Heat no: Surface: Head judge: Responsible organiser: Surface: Team: Achieved time: FCI organisation: Jump height set (cm): Captain: Box loader: D og name Breed Jump Height Licence N° Handler asurement - lane ght ld Judge check udge checked and measured: Box checking Throw of balls of all sizes from all holes Placement Box dimensions I,, as head judge hereby confirm, that all obligations according to FCI regulations 1.12 have been met and verified by myself.
+FCI-NCO-organisation: Signature: I,, as a responsible organiser of above mentioned competition hereby confirm, that this form was filled in accordance with reality, correctly and truthfully.
+Name: FCI - NCO - organisation: Signature: This form has to be duly completed and sent by the NCO for the attention of the president of the FCI Flyball commission.
 The record will be

-recognised after acceptance by the FCI Flyball

-commission.